MultiSafepay/docs/content/payments/methods/wallet/applepay/_index.md

 For more information, see Apple – [How to use Apple Pay](https://support.apple.com/en-us/HT201239).

-For more information, see Apple – [How to use Apple Pay](https://support.apple.com/en-us/HT201239).

 ## Payment flow

 This diagram shows the flow for a successful transaction.
 Click to magnify.